 Tax season is underway, and millions of us are hoping for a refund — or at the very least, to minimize what we owe.
 Whether you plan on filing taxes early or procrastinating until the last minute, knowing a few basics can help put more money in your pocket.

 The following are 31 things you need to know before filing your taxes.

 1. Find Out If You Need to File

-First, if you need help determining whether you're required to file a federal income tax return this year, you can use the IRS's online Interactive Tax Assistant.
+If you need help determining whether you’re required to file a federal income tax return this year, use the IRS’s online Interactive Tax Assistant.
 You need to answer a few basic questions about your filing status, gross income and whether you had federal income tax withheld.
-The first question asks you which tax year you're asking about.
-Make sure you select 2015.
+The first question asks you which tax year you’re asking about.
+Make sure you select 2016.

 2. Gather Social Security Numbers